Watch: Car goes over ditch trying to outrun police

 He said he could not see the condition of the driver after the crash and was quickly waved on by police.

-A Police spokeswoman said police initiated a pursuit on the afternoon of September 27 due to a vehicle failing to stop.
+A police spokeswoman said police initiated a pursuit on the afternoon of September 27 due to a vehicle failing to stop.

 "Police had attempted to stop it due to the manner of driving (appears the driver may have gone through a stop sign and was driving erratically)," she said.